kaltura/DeveloperPortalDocs/documentation/PlayKit/AudioMode-iOS.md

 }
 ```

-3. When video is finished, return the initial category value:
+**Note:** When the video is finished, you may return the initial category value as follows:
 ```
 if let _ = audioSessionInitialCategory {
    do {